-A Graske replaces two members of a Welsh family with Graske duplicates.
+Two members of a Welsh family are replaced with Graske duplicates.
 This replacement may have been temporary.

-[The Doctor says that the 1883 scenes are about a hundred and twenty years before this sequence.
-I arbitrarily assume that the figure is exact.]
+[The Doctor says that the 1883 scenes are about 120 years before this sequence.]

 Jackie Tyler nails down the cat flap in her flat's front door.

 [In Rose she says that she did this "weeks back".
 We've arbitrarily said it was about three weeks before that story.]

 There is a major fire caused by an explosion in Central London Department Store Hendrik's.
 The next day, there is a disturbance in a Central London Pizza restaurant when a customer morphs his hands into paddles and smashes up the restaurant, even after his head has been pulled off.
 Later that night, the London Eye is reported to have been lit up with an electrical fire and shop dummies come to life in a number of London (and probably non-London) shops - most notably the Queen's Arcade.
 Elton Pope is one of the people who survives the shop dummy attacks.